adnanmuhtadi/milestone-project-1/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Chrome:](https://www.google.co.uk/intl/en_uk/chrome/)
-    - Default browser used to visually display the build process.
+    - Default browser used to visually display the build process as well as utilising Chrome Dev Tools to assist where needed.
 1. [Paint 3D:](https://www.microsoft.com/en-gb/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab)
     - Was used to crop images to be the same size throughout
 1. [Bootstrap 4.5.2:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)